 I'm not telling you not to eat!
 What I am saying is, don't allow your mind to manipulate you.
 If you're going to eat, exercise.
 I KNOW IT'S HARD but it's a two-way street that only YOU can drive.

 THE ONLY THING YOU LOSE WHEN YOU INDULGE IN FANCY POWDERS, DIET DRINKS AND "MAGIC" PILLS—is MONEY!

-Exercise is hard but you have to do it.
 And remember, what you put on your plate is what determines your outcome.
-In order to keep off the weight you lose from working out, you have to be disciplined in the kitchen.
+In order to keep off the weight, you have to be disciplined in the kitchen.
 Outside of that, just do it.
-Because there is no greater feeling in the world [than looking in the mirror] and loving yourself.
+Because there is no greater feeling in the world than looking in the mirror—and loving what you see.